Philips buys U.S. cardiac care company BioTelemetry in $2.8 bln deal

-AMSTERDAM, Dec 18 (Reuters) - Dutch health technology company Philips PHG.AS said on Friday it had agreed to acquire U.S. cardiac diagnostics and monitoring firm BioTelemetry BEAT.O in a deal which values the company at $2.8 billion.
+AMSTERDAM, Dec 18 (Reuters) - Dutch health technology company Philips PHG.AS said on Friday it had agreed to buy U.S. cardiac diagnostics and monitoring firm BioTelemetry BEAT.O in a deal valuing the firm at $2.8 billion.

-Philips said it offered $72 per outstanding BioTelemetry share in cash, a 16.5% premium on the stock's closing price on Thursday.
+Philips said it would pay $72 per outstanding BioTelemetry share in cash, in an offer supported by the U.S. company's board at a 16.5% premium to the stock's closing price on Thursday.

+"The acquisition of BioTelemetry fits perfectly with our strategy to be a leading provider of patient care management solutions for the hospital and the home", Philips Chief Executive Frans van Houten said.

+BioTelemetry, which has around 1,900 employees, primarily focuses on the diagnosis and remote monitoring of heart rhythm disorders, a business that represented 85% of its $439 million sales last year.

 It expects to complete the acquisition in the first quarter of 2021.